How to Approach a Successful Data Governance Initiative

 Building the right data governance team

 Who should be on the data governance team?
-There definitely should be an executive sponsor, without a doubt.
+There definitely should be a data governance executive sponsor, without a doubt.
 Because data governance documentation is too easy to skip if the pressure is on, it really needs to be a top-down driven effort.
 Otherwise people may make the determination that it’s optional.

 Beyond executive sponsorship, you probably should include at least one person from each key functional area.
 This includes the people that are building the data, but also from among the end users who are going to consume it.
 This gets back to a point I make with my team, that the people who design and build databases do not speak in the end user’s terms.
 So if you don’t have every function represented in a data governance effort, you’re going to have a language divide.